-You’ve been placed at Lake Forest, and wondering what’s next?
-Let us help you with next steps.
+You’ve been placed at Lake Forest College and are wondering what’s next?
+Let us help you with the next steps.

 Interested in seeing what our campus looks like?
 Take a virtual tour!

-You may not see it in the tour, but we are 4 blocks from Forest Park beach on Lake Michigan, and 30 miles north of Chicago.
-You’ll love it here!
+You may not see it in the tour but we are 4 blocks from Forest Park Beach on Lake Michigan, and 30 miles (48 km) north of Chicago.
+Chicago is accessible by train and the train stop is about a 15-minute walk from campus.

 The GEO Director will be your contact for registration and you will be asked to submit a list of your preferred courses for the term/year.
 Course schedules can be found here.
 Please be flexible with courses.

 You will not have access to the online registration or add/drop.
-If you need to make changes, please let us know via email before the end of add/drop.
+If you need to make changes, please let us know via email before the end of add/drop period.
 Keep in mind that some courses will be closed to exchange students, or be difficult to get into due to popularity.

-It is also important to keep in mind that courses in studio art, lab sciences, or those with many field trips may have a class fee that is not covered by ISEP benefits.
-These costs would be charged to your student account.
+It is also important to keep in mind that courses in studio art or those with many field trips may have a class fee that is not covered by ISEP benefits.
+These costs would be charged to your Lake Forest College student account.

 Past ISEP students have let me know that they write - A LOT - for their classes.
-Though you can take up to 4.5 total credits, most students recommend you aim for 3 credits.
+Though you can take up to 4.5 total credits, most students recommend you aim for 3.0 credits (if allowed by your home university).
+Please note - 1.0 credit at Lake Forest College is 4 US standard credits or about 7.5 ECTS.

 Lake Forest College computing instructions